PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 ###### Teleportation Circle
 - Faded circle carved into the stone ground > draconic runes > destination of the Kogs in Sharn
-- 3  Siberys and 3 eberron shards around circle, 1 eberron shard is cracked
+- 3  Siberys and 3 Khyber dragonshards around circle > Siberys are dimmer than Khyber shards
-- Replacing shard reactivates circle and allows passage.
+- The priest destroyed the Siberys shards on the other side of the portal after their escape to prevent chase

 ---